johnsony0/clarity/README.md

 ![Header](documentation/assets/marquee-promo-tile.png)

-An extension for chromium based browsers (e.g. Chrome, Edge, Opera, or Brave) which aims to remove distractions, promote less scrolling, encourage better use of social media and get more time in your day away from the addicting algorithms.
+An extension for chromium based browsers (e.g. Chrome, Edge, Opera, or Brave) which aims to Remove distractions, promote less scrolling, and get more time in your day away from social media to focus on things that matter more.
 Less distractions, more clarity!

 I encourage anyone to contribute (: